awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/key-tasks.md

 + [Open AWS Explorer](#key-tasks-open-explorer), if it isn't already open\.
 If you need to [switch to a different AWS Region](#key-tasks-switch-region) to create the function in, do that now\.
 Then right\-click **Lambda**, and choose **Create new AWS Lambda**\.
 ![\[Creating an AWS Lambda function by starting from AWS Explorer\]](http://docs.aws.amazon.com/toolkit-for-jetbrains/latest/userguide/)

   Complete the [Create Function](create-function-dialog.md) dialog box, and then choose **Create Function**\.
 The AWS Toolkit for JetBrains creates a corresponding AWS CloudFormation stack for the deployment, and adds the function name to the **Lambda** list in **AWS Explorer**\.
-If the deployment fails, you can try to figure out why by [viewing event logs for the stack](#key-tasks-cloudformation-logs)\.
+If the deployment fails, you can try to determine why by [viewing event logs for the stack](#key-tasks-cloudformation-logs)\.
 + Create a code file that implements a function handler for [Java](https://docs.aws.amazon.com/lambda/latest/dg/java-programming-model-handler-types.html), [Python](https://docs.aws.amazon.com/lambda/latest/dg/python-programming-model-handler-types.html), [Node\.js](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-handler.html), or [C\#](https://docs.aws.amazon.com/lambda/latest/dg/dotnet-programming-model-handler-types.html)\.

   If you need to [switch to a different AWS Region](#key-tasks-switch-region) to create the remote function to be run \(invoked\), do that now\.
 Then in the code file, choose the **Lambda** icon in the gutter next to the function handler, and then choose **Create new AWS Lambda**\.
 Complete the [Create Function](create-function-dialog.md) dialog box, and then choose **Create Function**\.